 Perhaps not.
-It was 70 degrees all day, the windows were shut, and neither the furnace or air conditioner turned on.
+The temperature stayed at 70 degrees all day, I shut the windows, and neither the furnace nor the air conditioner turned on.
 The "tightness" of a house (old vs. new windows, etc.) makes a difference too.

 However, the experiment was still interesting, and I'm glad I tried it.
 Since CO2Meter makes low-cost indoor air quality meters, it is easy for anyone to test their home's indoor air quality.

 There are several CO2 testers that are well suited for measuring indoor air quality in homes, classrooms, and office buildings.
 Here are just a few options you can consider:

 - TIM10 Desktop CO2, Temp, & Humidity Monitor